shubhupadhyay1/Star-Classification/README.md

 Stars are more than just twinkling dots in the sky.
 They’re **cosmic furnaces**, forging elements that make up the very fabric of life.
 Classifying stars helps astronomers better understand stellar evolution, galaxy formation, and even the potential for habitable planets.

-This project was inspired by the **Harvard spectral classification system** and the **Hertzsprung-Russell diagram**, two pivotal contributions in astrophysics that help distinguish stars by their luminosity, temperature, and size.
+This project was inspired by the **Harvard spectral classification system** and the **NASA Exoplanet program**, two pivotal contributions in astrophysics that help distinguish stars by their luminosity, temperature, and size.
 We sought to bring these principles into the world of machine learning by creating a model that can classify stars based on measurable features such as **parallax**, **visual magnitude**, and **color index**.

 ---

-## **Astrophysical Theory Behind the Features** 🔭
+## **Theory Behind the Features** 🔭

 Before diving into the ML workflow, let’s geek out on some **astrophysical concepts**: